fedor-rusak/simpleNodeProject/README.md

 It is API for performing requests without reloading browser page.

 It is standardized way for making interactive web-applications like GMail.

+### Cookies and sessions

+HTTP protocol keeps no state.
+It was designed like some language for queries and updates.

+Most web appps designed to keep information on server and provide unified addresses for every user.

+So how to distinguish one from another if address is the same and protocol is the same?

+Here comes the cookie!

+It is a special header-field that keeps a unique identifier which is sent back and forth between server and browser in particular time period.

+Interaction from opening web app till closing it in browser - session.

+Special piece of server-data that is associated with particular user - session.

+And they are connected through cookie value which lives by its own rules.

+Enjoy your cookies!